Orange Olive Oil Cake

 - ¼ cup triple sec or grand marnier or any other orange liqueur

-- 1 tsp of bitters (orange bitters would be perfect in this cake but bitters are optional)
+- 1 tsp of bitters (orange bitters would be perfect in this cake but optional)

 - 1 tsp of vanilla extract

 - Preheat oven to 350°F and grease and line a 9 inch spring form cake pan (or baking pan that is no less than 2 inches deep.
 Set aside.